Roboticy3/Mess/README.md

  - Add a main menu and level select
  - Make the game compatible with both couch and peer-to-peer multiplayer
  - Release beta branch of project
+ - Take the project off public Github to work on singleplayer/campaign levels with the mechanics.

 ## Mess probably-wont-get-to-it roadmap (not in order)
  - Visual board and piece editors in-game with tutorials on how to use them